 - Liquid food coloring (optional)

-- Empty glass food jars with screw-on lids*
+- Four clean 8-oz. size glass food jars with screw-on lids

-- Bring 1 cup water to boil over high heat.
+2. Meanwhile, bring 3/4 cup water to boil in a small saucepan over high heat.

-- Continue stirring while carefully sprinkling the gelatin into the hot water.
-Once dissolved, slowly stir in 1 cup of cold water.
-(Do not stir this in vigorously or it will foam up and create a cloudy gel.)
+3. Pour the softened gelatin into the hot water and stir until combined.
+Next, gently stir in 1 cup of cold water.
+Do not stir vigorously or it will foam up and create a cloudy gel!

-- Decide how many air fresheners you plan to use immediately.
+• Decide how many air fresheners you plan to use right away.
 Poke five to six holes in those lids using a hammer and nail.
-Leave the remaining lids without holes to keep their fragrance intact during storage.
+Leave the remaining covers without holes to keep their fragrance intact during storage.

-*If you want to make the lid attractive, prime and spray-paint it before hammering in the holes.
-Or cover it with an attractive scrap of thin fabric hot-glued around the rim.
+• If you want to make the cap attractive, prime and spray paint it before hammering in the holes.
+Or cover it with a beautiful scrap of thin fabric hot-glued around the rim.
 Just be careful not to clog the holes with hot-glue!

 • One 8-oz container of air freshener gel will scent an average-sized room.
 For larger rooms, use more than one jar.

 • Keep the homemade air freshener gel away from direct sunlight.
 Don’t place the jars directly beneath ceiling fans or in front of air vents, or their fragrance will evaporate quickly.